Geometria-Engine/docs-v2/physics/introducing-triggers.md

 ## What is a Trigger?

-Well, a Trigger is basically a collision, which only goal is to check if other collisions are inside it.
+Well, a Trigger is basically a collision detection object, with the sole purpose of checking if other collisions are inside it.

-**Other collisions can't collide with it, they only go through it**, meaning that can't act as something like a wall or a floor.
+**Other objects can't collide with it, therefore it merely detects an overlap of objects**.

 ***But...*** it can act as an invisible activator, like an invisible cube that opens a door, or something that activates a trap!